dlynch7/MarsHabitat/README.md

 # MarsHabitat
-Mostly robotics code for NU's entry in the 2019 NASA Mars Habitat 3D printing challenge
+Mostly robotics code for NU's research on 3D printing structures with Marscrete.

 ------------------------